 Are iframe links allowed on the Commons?
 Also, I noticed (based upon a few searches of installed plugins) that the there are no iframe plugins on the Commons.

 If iframes are not allowed, we will use the archive-org plugin instead and use, for example:

 [archive-org embed=JP365-KnowledgeStreamsHD width=640 height=480 playlist=true]

-#1 Updated by Matt Gold about 3 years ago
+#1 Updated by Matt Gold over 3 years ago

 - Status changed from New to Assigned

 - Assignee changed from Matt Gold to Boone Gorges

 No, iframes are not allowed on the Commons due to the security risks they would open up.
 However, we routinely create special shortcodes for users to allow them to embed content on their sites; if there is something specific you are interested in embedding, please let us know and Boone can work with you to create a shortcode.

 #4 Updated by Stephen Klein over 3 years ago

 Interestingly not all these videos are crawled by archive-it service: